Environmental Dependence of Type Ia Supernovae in Low-Redshift Galaxy Clusters: Discussion

 Our field quiescent \xone distribution is consistent with other nearby samples of SNe~Ia in quiescent host galaxies \citep{2013A&A...560A..66R,2019JKAS...52..181K}, showing similar bimodality.
 Measurements at higher redshift tend to have more unimodal \xone distributions \citep{2013MNRAS.434.1443X,2022ApJ...938...62C}, typically with a higher mean \xone than we find here \citep[though perhaps excepting][]{2010ApJ...722..566L}.
 This could be a result of redshift evolution in quiescent galaxies and the SNe~Ia they host, but Malmquist bias may also be playing a role.

-Comparing our cluster SNe~Ia samples to those at higher redshift \citep{2013MNRAS.434.1443X,2023arXiv230205184T}, we confirm the tendency of the cluster SNe~Ia to be faster evolving than their field counterparts.
+Comparing our cluster SNe~Ia samples to those at higher redshift \citep{2013MNRAS.434.1443X,2023MNRAS.526.5292T}, we confirm the tendency of the cluster SNe~Ia to be faster evolving than their field counterparts.
 We also confirm with higher statistics the suggestions by \citet{2013MNRAS.434.1443X} that 1.~SNe~Ia closer to the cluster center have a higher fraction of fast-declining objects than farther out, 2.~cluster passive galaxies have a higher fraction of faster-declining objects than field passive galaxies, and 3.~the fast-declining cluster SNe~Ia are slightly more extreme (even lower \xone) than field quiescent SNe~Ia (\autoref{table:distribution_values}; \autoref{fig:bimodal_fits}).
+We caution that our study differs from the higher redshift examples because we are using an x-ray selected galaxy cluster catalog, while the high-redshift studies are limited to use optically-selected clusters.
+The potentially different cluster physical environments may play a role in the different SN~Ia populations we see and may also confound effects due to redshift evolution.

 There are a few possibilities why SNe~Ia from \radius host galaxies may have different properties than SNe~Ia in the field, even restricting the samples to quiescent galaxies only.
 We note that whatever the cause, it must be intrinsic to the supernovae.
 Extrinsic factors like host-galaxy dust may affect the brightness or color of the SNe~Ia, but cannot alter the light curve shape ($x_1$) distribution to the large extent we see.